 - Profit Share Payments

-- Support to gain SVQ qualifications
+- Support to gain SVQ Qualifications

-If you don’t have experience, its no problem, we will give you all the training you need to carry out the role of a Care Practitioner.
+If you don't have experience, its no problem, we will give you all the training you need to carry out the role of a Support Practitioner.
 All you need is the right attitude with a willingness to learn.
 You need to be caring, compassionate and committed to delivering person centred care and support to the people we provide a service to.

 Highland Home Carers (HHC) was founded in 1994.
 We are a vibrant and forward-looking organisation.
 We have grown to become one of the major independent providers of home care and support services in Scotland.
 We currently employ over 350 staff and have a financial turnover of around £8 million.
 Our company has been owned by our employees since 2004.
 The business is governed and led by a Board of Directors, made up of four executive directors and three elected employee directors.
 We are a private limited company, with a strong commercial focus.